marinusmaurice/SyntaxVisualizer/README.md

 The original was created by Sam Harwell (I think) so in essence. ... follow whatever he chose as the licence

+To use:
+Simply paste your code and click that button.

 ![image](https://user-images.githubusercontent.com/75542535/154913344-6214287f-8d43-4b9f-baf2-f965580a063a.png)